-Figure S11.
+Figure S6.
 The flux distributions when mapping the transcriptomic data for the cells at higher temperature (80 C) to the genome wide metabolic map.
-Here the factor was fixed at 100 000, the bound of the inward glucose exchange reaction being fixed at 1 mmol gDW-1 h-1.
+Here the factor was fixed at 10-5 , the bound of the inward glucose exchange reaction being fixed at 1 mmol gDW-1 h-1.
 The NGAM reaction was used as the objective function when running the FBA.
+Gray color corresponds to zero flux, while gradients of green, brown, and yellow correspond to non-zero flux, and from green to brown the flux increased.

 We also investigated whether this metabolic rewiring will happen when we vary the glucose exchange reaction bound under the condition of a fixed mRNAV factor.
 It turned out that at the high temperature, according to the FBA with maintenance flux as objective, the cell should always use GAPDH and PGK, also at different glucose availabilities (results not shown).
 At lower temperature if the glucose exchange reaction bound exceeded 0.745, the cell should use both the GAPDH-PGK pathway and the non-phosphorylation pathway, but should the bound be smaller than 0.745, the cell should only use the GAPDH-PGK pathway.
 Why should there be such a diversification of pathway fluxes when the glucose exchange reaction bound exceeds 0.745?
 We checked in our map and found that when the glucose exchange reaction bound exceeded 0.745, the flux through the PGAM reaction reached its upper bound which is 0.745.
 In order to use more glucose to provide more metabolic intermediates for the following reactions, the cell will then refer to the non-phosphorylation pathway which bypasses the PGM reaction.

 We also investigated whether this metabolic rewiring will happen when we vary the mRNAV factor at a fixed glucose exchange reaction bound.
-It turned out that at high temperature, according to the FBA with maintenance flux as objective, the cell should always use GAPDH and PGK pathway when lower than 74500, while both the GAPDH and PGK pathway and the non-phosphorylative pathway should be used when the mRNAV factor exceeds 100 ,000.
+It turned out that at high temperature, according to the FBA with maintenance flux as objective, the cell should always use GAPDH and PGK pathway when the mRNAV factor is larger than 1/74500, while both the GAPDH and PGK pathway and the non-phosphorylative pathway should be used when the mRNAV factor smaller than 1/74500.
 At the higher temperature there is no metabolic rewiring, even if a different mRNAV factor is used.
 All these results are shown in the Github repository in the file name “Mapping RAS to the bounds of the reactions” under the folder name “Codes”.

-3.11.2 Gear shifting as inferred from altered Vmax’s
+3.5.2 Gear shifting as inferred from altered Vmax’s